Community Grants Program

 Selection Process

-Some factors UIHI takes into account are
+Some factors UIHI considers are:

 • Geographic diversity: We want to have a broad reach across the United States.